 Non-exempt regular and temporary employees may be regularly or periodically scheduled to work evening or midnight shifts and may receive premium pay for such work.
-When six (6) or more hours are physically worked in either shift, the employee will receive the following additional percentage of his/her hourly rate for each hour worked in the range.
+When six (6)five (5) or more hours are physically worked in either shift, the employee will receive the following additional percentage of his/her hourly rate for each hour worked in the range.

-Evening: 4:00 p.m. - 12:00 a.m.
-4% of the hourly rate premium pay assigned to an evening or night shift, the shift premium will not be paid when paid leave is taken, nor will the employee be charged the premium for leave without pay.
+Evening: $4\underline{3}$:00 p.m. - 12:00 a.m. $-4\underline{5}$ % of the hourly rate premium pay

-Midnight: 12:00 a.m. - 8:00 a.m.
-5% of the hourly rate premium pay
+Midnight: 12:00 a.m. - 89:00 a.m.
+56% of the hourly rate premium pay

-Shift differential premium pay will not be granted when less than six (6) hours of work are performed in the designated range.
-Although an employee may be regularly
+Shift differential premium pay will not be granted when less than six (6) five (5) hours of work are performed in the designated range.
+Although an employee may be regularly assigned to an evening or night shift, the shift premium will not be paid when paid leave is taken, nor will the employee be charged the premium for leave without pay.
+Fire Rescue employees who are 7(k) exempt are not eligible for this shift differential premium pay.